pharo-project/app-deployer/README.md

 We should be able to provide system package for applications (using [Open Build Service](http://openbuildservice.org/)).
 ### Windows
 We should provide an installer (we already have a [template with NSIS](https://github.com/pharo-project/pharo-build-scripts/tree/master/windows-installer)) able to check if the user has enough permissions to install in the choose folder.
 Then, we should propose the creation of shorctuts (desktop, OS menu)

+## Source of input

+The presentation of Maximillo Tabacman at Smalltalk is nice and we should contact him.
+The pdf is in the repo.